nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     from `MainWindow` directly.
 Thus, `CommandResult` does not need another constructor and getter method.
   - Cons: `MainWindow` has to parse arguments.

+### Sorting of schedules

+The list of schedules is sorted to be more organised and easier to navigate for users.

+#### Implementation Details

+The schedules are sorted by implementing the `Comparable` interface and its required `compareTo()` method.

+#### Design rationale:

+`Schedule`s are sorted by `StartTime` as start time is what tuition centre coordinators are most concerned with.

+The schedules are divided into 2 parts: future and past, this organizes the schedules in a way that simplifies navigation for the users.
+This allows them to quickly differentiate between upcoming and past schedules.

+The upcoming schedules are sorted in ascending order so that the most immediate schedules, which are the ones that are most relevant to the user at that point in time, is at the very top.

+Past schedules are sorted in descending order, this keeps the more recent schedules readily accessible, while the older, less relevant schedules are at the bottom of the list.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**